mk-fg/fgtk/README.rst

 relatively weak authentication (hmac of -s/--auth-secret string), but wg server is also authenticated by pre-shared public key (and --wg-psk, if specified).

-Such setup is roughly equivalent to a weak-password-protected public network.
+Such setup is roughly equivalent to a password-protected public network.

 Runs "wg set" commands to update configuration, which need privileges, but can be wrapped in sudo or suid/caps stuff via --wg-cmd to avoid root in the rest of